 Not long.
 I think that might’ve been the second or third take.
 I’m not a great guitar player, I don’t really know how to finger-pick.
 I think it expressed the sentiment well, it sounded great, and then I hit the last note and I was like, “That’s it.
 We’re not doing that again.
 It’s as good as it’s gonna get.”

-I think we all realised the only place to go up from Plans would be if we decided to try to become Coldplay.
-And no disrespect to Coldplay – I think they’re fine, I like a lot of their songs.
+I think we all realized the only place to go up from Plans would be if we decided to try to become Coldplay.
+And no disrespect to Coldplay—I think they’re fine, I like a lot of their songs.
 But what it would take to attempt to become a band like Coldplay would not only be laughable to our fans and admirers, but like, I don’t want to write songs with super-producers.
 I don’t want to have to… I don’t want to do any of this stuff!
 I just don’t wanna do it.

 You don’t want to have a feature with Akon on a song?

 Yeah, I just don’t.
 And that’s cool for them.
 I’m not trying to knock it.
-But we realised we were on this bubble and the only place to go was down.
+But we realized we were on this bubble and the only place to go was down.
 [Laughs]